Oxford University Press: Commercial growth and scholarly publishing (1830–1900)

 Equally, Price moved OUP towards publishing in its own right.
 The press had ended its relationship with Parker's in 1863 and, in 1870, bought a small London bindery for some Bible work.
 Macmillan's contract ended in 1880 and was not renewed.
 By this time, Oxford also had a London warehouse for Bible stock in Paternoster Row, and in 1880, its manager, Henry Frowde (1841–1927), was given the formal title of Publisher to the university.
 Frowde came from the book trade, not the university, and remained an enigma to many.
 One obituary in Oxford's staff magazine The Clarendonian admitted, "Very few of us here in Oxford had any personal knowledge of him."
 Despite that, Frowde became vital to OUP's growth, adding new lines of books to the business, presiding over the massive publication of the Revised Version of the New Testament in 1881 and playing a key role in setting up the press's first office outside Britain, in New York City in 1896.

 Price transformed OUP.
 In 1884, the year he retired as Secretary, the Delegates bought back the last shares in the business.
 The press was now owned wholly by the university, with its own paper mill, print shop, bindery, and warehouse.
 Its output had increased to include school books and modern scholarly texts such as James Clerk Maxwell's A Treatise on Electricity & Magnetism (1873), which proved fundamental to Einstein's thought.
 Without abandoning its traditions or quality of work, Price began to turn OUP into an alert, modern publisher.
 In 1879, he also took on the publication that led that process to its conclusion: the massive project that became the Oxford English Dictionary (OED).

 Offered to Oxford by James Murray and the Philological Society, the "New English Dictionary" was a grand academic and patriotic undertaking.
 Lengthy negotiations led to a formal contract.
 Murray was to edit a work estimated to take ten years and to cost approximately £9,000.
 Both figures were wildly optimistic.
 The Dictionary began appearing in print in 1884, but the first edition was not completed until 1928, 13 years after Murray's death, costing around £375,000.
-This vast financial burden and its implications landed on Price's successors.